Hand replacing SIM card in phone

 How do I switch a SIM card?

-Once you have bought your SIM card, you’ll need to know how to remove the existing SIM and replace it with your new one.
-Where the SIM slot is located will vary from model to model but, once you’ve found it on your device, the general steps should be as follows:
+Once you’ve bought your SIM card, you’ll need to remove your existing SIM and replace it with your new one.
+SIM-card locations vary model to model, but once you’ve found the SIM tray on your device, general replacement instructions are usually the same:

 1. Insert the SIM tool that came with your phone (alternatively, you can use a thin paperclip) into the small hole on the SIM tray until it pops out.

-2. If there is an existing SIM card in the tray, remove it (and put it somewhere safe if you’re wanting to use it again) and replace with your new SIM.
+2. If there is an existing SIM card in the tray, remove it (put it somewhere safe if you plan to use it again) and replace it with your new SIM.

-3. Slide the tray back into your phone and you’re all done!
+3. Slide the tray back into your phone.

 Compare Phone Plans